The Big Shot (1937 film): Plot

-Bertram Simms is a veterinarian in a small town, who is quite content with his place in life.
-When he inherits a large estate and fortune from an unknown relative, he wants to continue living in the small town.
-His wife, Elizabeth, has other plans, wanting to see their daughter, Peggy, enter into high society in the city where Bertram's relative (an uncle) used to live.
-Upon their arrival in the uncle's mansion things do not seem to add up properly.
+Bertram Simms, a veterinarian in a small town, is quite content with his place in life.
+When he inherits a large estate and fortune from an unknown relative, he wishes to continue living in the small town.
+His wife, Elizabeth, has other plans; she wants their daughter, Peggy, to enter high society in the city where Bertram's uncle used to live.
+Upon their arrival at the uncle's mansion, things do not seem to add up properly.

 Unbeknownst to the Simms, Bertram's uncle was the leader of a criminal gang.
 When Bertram is persuaded by Peggy's boyfriend, Chet, to purchase the newspaper that Chet works for which had been closed down by the gang, he restarts the paper's crusade to rid the city of its criminal element.
 When Elizabeth is conned into throwing a massive gala by the leader of the gang, Martin Blake, she believes the party will be the host to the crème de la crème of the city's society.
 During the party, Bertram is mistakenly identified as the leader of the city's criminal underworld.
 In spite of the misidentification, Bertram is cleared of any wrongdoing, and Blake and his men are apprehended by the police.